S14mx/reading-notes/class-03.md

 ---

 ### Here, the variable named level is the switch value.
-If the value of the l eve 1 variable is the string One, then the code for the first case is executed.
+If the value of the level variable is the string One, then the code for the first case is executed.
 If it is Two, the second case is executed.
 If it is Three, the third case is executed.
-If it is none of these, the code for the defaul t case is executed
+If it is none of these, the code for the default case is executed

 ---